 Why so little money?

 Many races run at a loss.
-While the Tour and Giro grab the headlines and make profits, the likes of say, Tirreno-Adriatico and the Critérium du Dauphiné can lose money (Tirreno is said to lose money, the Dauphiné’s latest accounts show a small loss) and they’re big name events, the profits made from the Tour and Giro seem to help keep these subsidiary races afloat.
+While the Tour and Giro grab the headlines and make profits, the likes of say, Tirreno-Adriatico and the Critérium du Dauphiné can lose money (Tirreno is said to lose money, the Dauphiné’s latest accounts show a small loss) and they’re big name events yet need the profits made from the Tour and Giro to keep these subsidiary races afloat.
 Many smaller races outside of ASO and RCS’s portfolios struggle, for example the Volta a Catalunya has needed emergency funding to keep it going in recent years.
-Plenty of races don’t have a cent of TV rights income to share because instead of selling the rights they pay €50-80,000 a day for a production crew to come and film but the race’s backer’s pay because it gives publicity to the region, brings in sponsors.
+Plenty of races don’t have a cent of TV rights income to share because instead of selling the rights, they pay €50-80,000 a day for a production crew to come and film but the race’s backer’s pay because it gives publicity to the region, brings in sponsors.

 You might be familiar with the “prune juice” concept, once described by a British football club owner who saw that as soon as he poured new money into his club it went straight back out.
 Any extra money poured into a team’s topline flows out immediately in the form of athlete wages because this is still the biggest way to gain an advantage over rival teams, to buy in the best talent.
 If you were in charge of, say, Bardiani-CSF and suddenly have an extra €20 million to spend a year chances are you start recruiting big names rather than building a training centre for your existing roster.

 So revenue sharing alone, even if the money existed, would need to be part of a bigger package that incorporates budget caps or salary controls.
 Otherwise every rider and agent would know each team would have more money to spend on wages and it’d just inflate wages rather than change the structure of the sport.